prikhi/crypto-portfolio/README.md

 with a terminal UI.

 Right now it's mostly useful if you trade mostly on GDAX or Binance & have your transactions entered in at http://CoinTracking.info.
+If you don't use CoinTracking, you can generate some randomized data to play around with.

 ## Features